Niksinikhilesh045/Importing-Data-to-Firestore-Database/README.md

 # 📦 Importing Data to Firestore Database

-A hands-on guide for importing structured CSV data into Google Firestore using Node.js and Google Cloud Shell.
+A hands-on guide and lab documentation for importing structured data into a Firestore database using Google Cloud Shell and Node.js.
 ---

 ## 🧭 Table of Contents